How do Mushrooms Support the Immune System?

 Innate Immune Defence Systems

-Soluble protein substances of the complement system move into action and also help to defend the body.¹ This leads to an inflammatory reaction where blood circulation increases, and it can cause a fever.
+Soluble protein substances of the complement system move into action and help defend the body.[1]
+This leads to an inflammatory reaction, where blood circulation increases, which can cause a fever.
+When we think of the innate immune response, we must recognize these defenses' beneficial effects.

 When we think of the response our body generates to a foreign invader like the flu, we immediately think of the fever, chills, cough, and other respiratory or sinus symptoms that happen.
-These responses are all active displays of the body's innate immune system at work in an acute situation.
+These responses are all active displays of the body's innate immune defense system at work in an acute situation.

-The body musters all of its innate immune response mechanisms to fight off infections and to return to its healthy baseline.
+The body musters all of its innate immune response mechanisms to fight off infections and return to its healthy baseline.

 Mushrooms stimulate immune system cells